COMMONLY-HELD INCORRECT BELIEFS ABOUT SUICIDE

 MYTH: Suicide is hereditary.

-FACT: Although suicide can be over-represented in families, it is attempts not genetically inherited.
-Members of families share the same emotional environment, and the completed suicide of one family member may well raise the awareness of suicide as an option for other family members.
+FACT: Although suicide can be over-represented in families, attempts are not genetically inherited.
+Members of families share the same emotional environment, and the death by suicide of one family member may well raise the awareness of suicide as an option for other family members.

 MYTH: Only certain types of people become suicidal.

 FACT: Everyone has the potential for suicide.
-The evidence is that predisposing conditions may lead to either attempted or completed suicides.
-It is unlikely that those who do not have the predisposing conditions (for example, depression, conduct disorder, substance abuse, feeling of rejection, rage, emotional pain and anger) will complete suicide.
+The evidence shows disposing conditions may lead to either suicide attempts or deaths.
+It is unlikely those who do not have the predisposing conditions (for example, depression, conduct disorder, substance abuse, feeling of rejection, rage, emotional pain and anger) will die by suicide.